Flank/flank-dashboard/docs/18_security_audit_document.md

 ### Firebase Cloud Functions

 Metrics Web Application uses the [Firestore Cloud Functions](https://firebase.google.com/docs/firestore/extend-with-functions) to trigger the updates of the [`build_days` collection](#the-build_days-collection).
-The Functions itself do not store any data, and holds the logic for the `build_days` collection update.
+The Functions itself do not store any data, and holds the logic for the `build_days` collection updates.

 Let's review the two main cloud functions in a bit more details: